8 Different Types of Sales Pitches (+ Examples & Templates) That Work

 8 Sales Pitch Examples, Frameworks & Templates That Work

-Buyers are savvier and more sceptical of salespeople than ever before.
+Buyers are savvier and more skeptical of salespeople than ever before.
 They’re fatigued by the same old sales messages and pitches, preferring to default to Google for information and research around possible solutions.
 As a result, if you want any sales pitch to be successful, you need to talk directly to your prospect’s pain points and challenges.
 Not only that, but it has to be structured to resonate with the prospect at the right time.
 No one likes being sold to, so stop trying to convince prospects to make a purchase.
 Instead, learn how to use 6 different types of sales pitches for the relevant scenarios and help prospects take the next step in the sales process.

 What is a Sales Pitch?